 In this book-the first large-scale survey of the complex relationship between Hegel's idealism and Anglo-American analytic philosophy-Tom Rockmore argues that analytic philosophy has consistently misread and misappropriated Hegel.
 According to Rockmore, the first generation of British analytic philosophers to engage Hegel possessed a limited understanding of his philosophy and of idealism.
 Succeeding generations continued to misinterpret him, and recent analytic thinkers have turned Hegel into a pragmatist by ignoring his idealism.
 Rockmore explains why this has happened, defends Hegel's idealism, and (...) points out the ways that Hegel is a key figure for analytic concerns, focusing in particular on the fact that he and analytic philosophers both share an interest in the problem of knowledge. (shrink)

-Martin Heidegger's impact on contemporary thought is massive and controversial.
-In France, the prestige of this German philosopher is such that contemporary French thought cannot be properly understood without reference to him.
-Heidegger and French Philosophy examines the reception of Heidegger's thought in France.
-Tom Rockmore argues that in the period after World War II, due to the peculiar nature of the humanist French philosophical tradition, Heidegger became the master thinker of French philosophy.
-Rockmore engages with the controversy over Heidegger's (...) political affiliation with Nazism and the debate on how this commitment can be reconciled with his theory.
-Examining the relation between Heidegger's philosophy and his politics, the book contends that the French reception of Heidegger's thought--first as philosophical anthropology and later as postmetaphysical humanism--has been systematically mistaken. (shrink)
+Martin Heidegger's impact on contemporary thought is important and controversial.
+However in France, the influence of this German philosopher is such that contemporary French thought cannot be properly understood without reference to Heidegger and his extraordinary influence.
+Tom Rockmore examines the reception of Heidegger's thought in France.
+He argues that in the period after the Second World War, due to the peculiar nature of the humanist French Philosophical tradition, Heidegger became the master thinker of French philosophy.
+Perhaps most importantly, he (...) contends that this reception - first as philosophical anthropology and later as postmetaphysical humanism - is systematically mistaken. (shrink)

 The debate over foundationalism, the viewpoint that there exists some secure foundation upon which to build a system of knowledge, appears to have been resolved and the antifoundationalists have at least temporarily prevailed.
 From a firmly historical approach, the book traces the foundationalism/antifoundationalism controversy in the work of many important figures Animaxander, Aristotle and Plato, Augustine, Descartes, Hegel and Nietzsche, Habermas and Chisholm, and others throughout the history of philosophy.
 The contributors, Joseph Margolis, Ronald Polansky, Gary Calore, Fred and Emily (...)
 Michael, William Wurzer, Charlene Haddock Siegfried, Sandra B. Rosenthal, Kathleen Wallace, and the editors present well the diversity, interest, and roots of antifoundationalism.
 Tom Rockmore is Professor and Chairman in the Department of Philosophy at Duquesne University.
 Beth J. Singer is Professor of Philosophy at Brooklyn College of the City University of New York. (shrink)